 Tuition and Fees

-The total length of the program is two years, beginning with the Culinary Arts program, which includes a ten week co-op, followed by two semesters of Business Administration and Wine courses.
-Students graduating with this diploma will receive technical training credits towards their cook apprenticeship, hours credited towards their apprenticeship and academic credit for the Business Administration courses completed.
+The total length of the program is two years, beginning with the Culinary Arts Certificate, which includes a ten week co-op, followed by two semesters of Business Administration and Tourism academic courses.
+Students graduating with this diploma will receive technical training credits and hours credited towards their cook apprenticeship, plus academic credit for the Business Administration and Tourism courses completed.

 An apprenticeship technical training credit for Professional Cook Level 1 and Level 2 and 600 work-based hours for Level 1 and 240 work-based hours for Level 2 will be granted by the Industry Training Authority (ITA) upon successful completion of this program.
 Students will also receive credit for FOODSAFE Level 1 and WHMIS (Workplace Hazardous Material Information System).
-Apprenticeship practical Training credit may also be granted as a result of prior practical experience.
+Prior practical experience may also qualify for an apprenticeship practical training credit.

-The students must provide proof of completion of an additional 400 work-based hours* and successfully complete all program components prior to advancing to the Level 2 components of the program.
-The ITA required 400 hours may be obtained with the paid work-based Co-op (week 31 start), depending on the successful completion of the PC1 component.
-Upon successful completion of the Level 1 and Level 2 requirements students are eligible to challenge the respective Provincial Cook Certificate of Qualification examinations.
+The students must provide proof of completion of an additional 400 work-based hours* and complete all program components before advancing to the Level 2 components of the program.
+The ITA required 400 hours may be obtained with the paid work-based Co-op, depending on the successful completion of the PC1 component.
+Upon successful completion of the Level 1 and Level 2 requirements, students are eligible to challenge the respective Provincial Cook Certificate of Qualification examinations.